Table of Contents

 {

-// and returns a Java.Util.Set<string> in .NET
+// returned as a Java.Util.Set<string> on the .NET side.

 Java.Util.Set<string> set = Collections.Singleton("test");